Qaraqosh: Politics since 2005

-Islamist attacks and invasion
+IS attacks and invasion

-At the beginning of July 2014, ISIL forces attempted to occupy the city.
+At the beginning of July 2014, IS forces attempted to occupy the city.
 The Kurdish Peshmerga and the Assyrian Qaraqosh Protection Committee successfully defended it, while elders, women, and children fled to neighboring towns, thus joining other Christian refugees from nearby Mosul that had previously escaped the city in fear of the extremists.
 The Islamists proceeded to cut off the town's water supply.
-This, together with the rise in the price of oil following ISIL's invasion of nearby oil field and an embargo imposed by ISIL forcing nearby Muslim villages to stop trade with Bakhdida, rendered life difficult in the town also burdened with incoming refugees.
-On 6 August 2014, the Kurdish troops withdrew from the city and the next day Islamists from ISIL invaded the city.
+This, together with the rise in the price of oil following IS's invasion of nearby oil field and an embargo imposed by IS forcing nearby Muslim villages to stop trade with Bakhdida, rendered life difficult in the town also burdened with incoming refugees.
+On August 6, 2014, the Kurdish troops withdrew from the city and the next day Islamists from IS invaded the city.
 Much of the population, including recent arrivals, was left joining the 150,000 Assyrians fleeing, though they were forced to walk towards Erbil without their cars and possessions as Kurdish forces feared Islamist infiltration.

-All of its citizens fled to Kurdistan Region after the ISIL invasion on August 6, 2014.
-The town was under control of ISIL until October 19, 2016 when it was liberated as part of the Battle of Mosul.
+All of its citizens fled to Kurdistan Region after the IS invasion on 6 August 2014.
+The town was under control of IS until 19 October 2016, when it was liberated as part of the Battle of Mosul.

+Post–IS

 Currently, the Nineveh Plain Protection Units run the security profile in the city and participated alongside the Iraqi Army in the liberation efforts of the city.

+On 26 September 2023, a fire broke out at the Al Haytham Wedding Hall during a Syriac Catholic wedding in the city, which killed at least 114 people, and injured 150.